openregion/tinymce-word-paste-plugin/README.md

-# TinyMCE 6 Word Paste Plugin
+# TinyMCE Word Paste Plugin
 This plugin provides the capability to accept data from Microsoft Word, and clean-up the received data before pasting it into place.

+Tested on TinyMCE 6/7.

 Based on [TinyMCE 5.10.7 paste plugin](https://github.com/tinymce/tinymce/tree/5.10.7/modules/tinymce/src/plugins/paste/main/ts).